Alfredo Morelos: 2022–23 season

-After almost five months out of action Morelos made his return on 6 August 2022 in a league game against newly promoted side Kilmarnock at Ibrox coming as a 64th minute substitute for Antonio Čolak, 14 minutes later Morelos scored his first goal of the season as Rangers won the match 2–0.
-On 20 August 2022 during a 2–2 draw with Hibs, Morelos received his eighth red card for Rangers after he swung his arm in the face of Marijan Čabraja when both players went to header the ball.
-The commentators and pundits felt the red card was harsh and it meant that Rangers had to finish the game with nine men as John Lundstram had just been sent off 9 minutes prior to the incident.
-Following this manager Giovanni van Bronckhorst took the decision to drop Morelos from the squad to face PSV Eindhoven in the Champions League Play-off round (which Rangers went on to win 3-2 on aggregate and qualify for the Champions League group stage for the first time in 12 years) citing concerns over his attitude and fitness levels but stressed that Morelos still had a future at the club if he could prove his commitment.
-Morelos made his first start for Rangers in six months and his first ever Champions League group stage appearance on 14 September 2022 in a 3-0 defeat against S.S.C.
-Napoli at Ibrox.
-On 1 October 2022 Morelos scored his second goal of the season, 13 minutes after coming on as a 63rd minute substitute in a 4–0 win over Hearts at Tynecastle.
-On 29 October 2022 Morelos again scored after coming on as substitute in a 4–1 victory over Aberdeen at Ibrox, the goal took his tally up to 115 for Rangers and meant that he became the 30th all-time top goalscorer for the club (level with Rangers legend Mark Hateley).
+After almost five months out of action Morelos made his return on 6 August 2022 in a league game against newly promoted side Kilmarnock at Ibrox coming as a 64th-minute substitute for Antonio Čolak, 14 minutes later Morelos scored his first goal of the season as Rangers won the match 2–0.
+On 20 August 2022 during a 2–2 draw with Hibs, Morelos received his eighth red card for Rangers after he swung his arm in the face of Marijan Čabraja when both players went to head the ball.
+The commentators and pundits felt the red card was harsh and it meant that Rangers had to finish the game with nine men as John Lundstram had just been sent off nine minutes prior to the incident.
+Following this manager Giovanni van Bronckhorst took the decision to drop Morelos from the squad to face PSV Eindhoven in the Champions League Play-off round (which Rangers went on to win 3–2 on aggregate and qualify for the Champions League group stage for the first time in 12 years) citing concerns over his attitude and fitness levels but stressed that Morelos still had a future at the club if he could prove his commitment.
+Morelos made his first start for Rangers in six months and his first ever Champions League group stage appearance on 14 September 2022 in a 3–0 defeat against Napoli at Ibrox.
+On 1 October 2022, Morelos scored his second goal of the season, 13 minutes after coming on as a 63rd-minute substitute in a 4–0 win over Hearts at Tynecastle.
+On 29 October 2022, Morelos again scored after coming on as substitute in a 4–1 victory over Aberdeen at Ibrox, the goal took his tally up to 115 for Rangers and meant that he became the 30th all-time top goalscorer for the club (level with Rangers legend Mark Hateley).

+In May 2023, Rangers announced Morelos would depart the club upon the expiration of his contract.